dipanshuxsharma/student-management-api/README.md

 ## 🔐 Security

-Spring Security is integrated into the application for API security.
+**Spring Security** is integrated into the application for API security.

-> If JWT authentication is implemented later, authentication and authorization details can be added here.
+> JWT-based authentication is not currently implemented in this version.

 ## 📚 Swagger / OpenAPI